Pibmy/aw-softlist/README.md

 ### 3D Tools

 - [MakeHuman](http://www.makehumancommunity.org/) - Open source tool for making 3D character
+- [Wings3D](http://www.wings3d.com/) - An advanced subdivision modeler that is both powerful and easy to use.
 - [Blender](https://www.blender.org/) - Open source 3D creation.
 Free to use for any purpose, forever.